ovolpe/ovolpe.github.io/_pages/about.md

 </p>

 <p style="font-size: 0.9em;">
-I will join Harvard University as an Assistant Professor of Economics in July 2026, following a postdoctoral fellowship in the department.
+I will start as an Assistant Professor of Economics at Harvard University in July 2026, following a postdoctoral fellowship in the department.
 </p>

 <p style="font-size: 0.9em;">